libraz/mygramdb-homepage/src/docs/queries.md

 ### AND - All terms must match

 ```
-SEARCH articles golang AND tutorial
+mygram> SEARCH articles golang AND tutorial
 ```

 ### OR - Any term matches

 ```
-SEARCH articles golang OR python OR rust
+mygram> SEARCH articles golang OR python OR rust
 ```

 ### NOT - Exclude terms

 ```
-SEARCH articles tutorial NOT beginner
+mygram> SEARCH articles tutorial NOT beginner
 ```

 ### Combined

 ```
-SEARCH articles (golang OR python) AND tutorial NOT beginner
+mygram> SEARCH articles (golang OR python) AND tutorial NOT beginner
 ```

 ## Phrase Search